Multiple-Input Auto-Encoder Guided Feature Selection for IoT Intrusion Detection Systems: Experimental Analysis

 \subsection{Performance Evaluation on Sophisticated Attack}

-This section investigates the results of MIAE and MIAEFS combined with an RF classifier in detecting sophisticated attacks, i.e., Slowloris.
-This is because these attacks may mimic regular user activities to evade the IDSs.
-Specifically, the Slowloris attacks employ a low amount of bandwidth per connection, sending requests at a low rate while using different phases of attack instead of a continuous stream \cite{IDS2017}.
-Consequently, IoT IDSs relying on bandwidth may fail to detect this type of attack.
-This can result in higher false positives or missed detection rates in the IDSs’ detection engine.
+This section investigates the results of MIAE and MIAF combined with an RF classifier in detecting sophisticated attacks, specifically Slowloris, which may mimic regular user activities to evade IDSs.

-First, we present the confusion matrix result of the MIAE combined with the RF classifier on the IDS2017 dataset, as observed in Table \ref{tab:experimental_results_04}.
-MIAE combined with the RF classifier shows the high $\emph{Accuracy}$ in detecting the Slowloris attacks.
-For example, MIAE combined with RF classifier achieves $ 92.9\% $, $ 99.7\% $ with two classes, e.g., \textbf{a4} (DoS Slowloris) and \textbf{a8} (DoS Slowhttptest), respectively.
-Therefore, the average of $\emph{Accuracy}$ obtained by MIAE combined with the RF classifier for the Slowloris attack on the IDS2017 dataset is $ 96.2\% $.
-The results show the effectiveness of MIAE combined with the RF classifier in detecting attacks using sophisticated tactics to surpass the detection engine of the IDSs.
+We present the confusion matrix result of the MIAE combined with the RF classifier on the IDS2017 dataset, as shown in Table \ref{tab:experimental_results_04}.
+MIAE with the RF classifier achieves high accuracy in detecting Slowloris attacks.
+For instance, it achieves $0.929$ and $0.997$ for the classes \textbf{a4} (DoS Slowloris) and \textbf{a8} (DoS Slowhttptest), respectively.
+The average accuracy obtained by MIAE combined with the RF classifier for the Slowloris attack on the IDS2017 dataset is $0.962$.
+These results demonstrate the effectiveness of MIAE combined with the RF classifier in detecting attacks that use sophisticated tactics to bypass IDS detection.

-Second, we compare of accuracy obtained by the RF classifier using data representation of MIAE and MIAEFS with two sophisticated attacks, i.e., DoS Slowloris (\textbf{a4}) and DoS Slowhttptest (\textbf{a8}), as observed in Fig. \ref{fig:miae-vs-miaefs-sophisticated-attack}.
-Thanks to the ability to discard the redundant features from the representation vector, MIAEFS achieving accuracy on detecting \textbf{a4} attack is 0.938, greater than 0.929 of MIAE.
-For the \textbf{a8} attack, both MIAE and MIAEFS can nearly detect these attack samples of the DoS Slowhttptest attack with 0.997 in terms of accuracy.
-Therefore, the average accuracy obtained by MIAE and MIAEFS in detecting Slowloris attacks is 0.965.
-Overall, the results show that the MIAE and MIAEFS can effectively detect sophisticated attacks, i.e., Slowloris.
+We compare the accuracy of the RF classifier using data representations of MIAE and MIAF against two sophisticated attacks: DoS Slowloris (\textbf{a4}) and DoS Slowhttptest (\textbf{a8}), as shown in Table \ref{tab:miae-vs-miaefs-sophisticated-attack}.
+MIAF achieves an accuracy of 0.938 in detecting the \textbf{a4} attack, surpassing MIAE's 0.929.
+For the \textbf{a8} attack, both MIAE and MIAF achieve an accuracy of 0.997.
+The average accuracy for detecting Slowloris attacks with MIAE and MIAF is 0.965.
+Overall, the results demonstrate that both MIAE and MIAF effectively detect sophisticated attacks like Slowloris.